rougebros/dorr/README.md

 ## License

-DORR is open-source and available under the MIT License.
+DORR is released under the **MIT License**—open to all who wish to build, expand, and create a more structured, meaningful future.

 ---